ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 	2. Find ways to increase instruction-level parallelism such as multiple accumulators and reassociation.
 	3. Rewrite conditional operations in a functional style to enable compilation via conditional data transfers.

+### 5.14
+Not making notes.
+Essentially the message is: use a profiler to understand the performance of your program.

 ### 5.15
-- There are things that inherently restrict a compilers ability to optimize our program.
+There are things that inherently restrict a compilers ability to optimize our program.
 Instead it's up to the programmer to best present the program in away amenable to optimization.
-- Understanding data dependencies of the critical paths of our program helps us understand the latencies affecting our computation and the throughput we can expect.
+Understanding data dependencies of the critical paths of our program helps us understand the latencies affecting our computation and the throughput we can expect.

-- We should aim to write branching logical in a way that encourages conditional data transfers.
-- We should aim to use temporary variables more often that memory references to avoid costly memory usage and encourage register usage.
+We should aim to write branching logical in a way that encourages conditional data transfers.
+And we should aim to use temporary variables more often that memory references to avoid costly memory usage and encourage register usage.

 ## Chapter 6 The Memory Hierarchy